The CEO Who Fears Their Creation

 3Peak Wisdom

 Structure creates safety for human dynamics to evolve.
-When roles, authority, and decisions are clear, leaders gain room to notice their own patterns without those patterns controlling outcomes.
+When the organizational container is clear, leaders gain room to notice their own patterns without those patterns controlling outcomes.

 The question isn't whether internal conflicts exist.
 The question is whether they remain invisible or become part of how a leader understands their work.